 Most employers are well aware of their turnover rate.
-They try and lower it by offering more sick days, paid vacations, flexible hours and a variety of other benefits.
-To really stay ahead of the turnover tide, however, an employer has to be well aware of the intangibles associated with specific turnovers and create solutions tailored to those insights.
+They try to lower it by offering more sick days, paid vacations, flexible hours and a variety of other benefits.
+To really stay ahead of the turnover tide, however, an employer has to be well aware of the intangibles associated with specific turnovers, and create solutions tailored to those insights.

 This deeper understanding will help you direct your efforts because, although the national overall turnover rate remains steady, the number of “quits” is increasing across industries.
 One in three nurses leave within the first three years (that’s a 33.3 percent turnover rate in just one portion of the healthcare industry).